musa-radebe233/Bootcamp-writing-assignment/README.md

 # Level 0 coding challenges
-This project has 10 python file
+This project has 10 python files